 Step Three: Combine the Dressing and Cucumbers

 Place the cucumber sticks, diced scallions, and thinly sliced red onion into the bowl with the prepared dressing.
 Gently toss the cucumbers to ensure they are evenly coated with the spicy dressing.
-For the best results, let the salad marinate in the fridge for about 5 minutes to allow the flavors to meld together.
+For the best results, let the salad marinate in the fridge for about 5 minutes to allow the flavors to blend together.

 Step Four: Serve and Enjoy

-After marinating, sprinkle the Everything bagel seasoning over the cucumber salad, and garnish with fresh cilantro leaves just before serving.
+After marinating, sprinkle the Everything Bagel Seasoning over the cucumber salad, and garnish with fresh cilantro leaves just before serving.

 Serve the spicy Asian cucumber salad as a refreshing side dish or a light appetizer.